 Bombs go off around Belfast[.]

 The legacy of a divisive colonial history in which poets such as Milton and Marvell are bound up has contributed to the current state of Ireland as a moribund, philistine place, wracked by meaningless violence and drained of its own once-rich mythology, a disjunction that Mahon plays with in the ironic mode that was anathema to Yeats.
 As Mahon nicely put it: ‘no one could accuse Yeats of being ironical (sarcastic sometimes, never ironical); indeed it was always part of his public persona . . . that he was, if anything, too much in earnest’.
 It is through this ironic deployment of ‘a criss-cross of literary references, Irish, English and others’, as Seamus Deane has observed, that Mahon ‘just manages’ to preserve decorum in a work that might otherwise risk the charge of glibness.
-In ‘Beyond Howth Head’, both the cultural splendour of the English Renaissance civilization that colonized Ireland and the favourite Yeatsian tropes of towers, swans (emblematic for Yeats of the culture of the big house in his Coole Park poems) and the mythic Celtic past are juxtaposed with the modern reality of a country devastated by violence from within and geographically cut off from the cultural life of Europe on one side, and of North America on the other.
+In ‘Beyond Howth Head’, both the cultural splendour of the English Renaissance civilization that colonized Ireland and the favourite Yeatsian tropes of towers, swans (emblematic for Yeats of the culture of the big house in his Coole Park poems), and the mythic Celtic past are juxtaposed with the modern reality of a country devastated by violence from within and geographically cut off from the cultural life of Europe on one side, and of North America on the other.

 A similarly bathetic juxtaposition of lush Marvellian pastoral and grand Yeatsian mythology with the banal reality of civil war in 1970s Ulster occurs in Mahon’s ‘Going Home’ (initially entitled “The Return” in Poems 1962-78 (1979)).
 The pastoral imagery of the English countryside which opens the poem recalls Marvell’s ‘Upon Appleton House’ and ‘The Garden’ (c.
-1652), as well as ‘A Prospect of Little T. C. in Flowers’ (c.
-1652)—‘I have watched girls walking / And children playing under / Lilac and rhododendron’ (ll.
+1652?), as well as ‘The Picture of Little T. C. in a Prospect of Flowers’ (c.
+1652) -- ‘I have watched girls walking / And children playing under / Lilac and rhododendron’ (ll.
 7-9); ‘if I lived / Long enough in this house / I would turn into a tree’ (ll.
-19-21)—and is contrasted with the arid place to which the poet is returning, where “[t]here are no nymphs to be seen” (l.
+19-21) -- and is contrasted with the arid place to which the poet is returning, where “[t]here are no nymphs to be seen” (l.
 36):

 Out there you would look in vain